-On a deeper level, I do find this phenomena to be very disturbing.
+On a deeper level, I do find this phenomenon to be very disturbing.
 I am a social worker and a person with lived experience who uses the system, accesses it at various levels, but has never been so reliant upon its array of resources and services that I have been conditioned by it.
 What I mean by this is, if the system fails me, or my needs bump up against its interests, I will not be so jarred or shaken that my bejewelling, world view, and quality of life are at risk.

-We need to get to know our neighbours, the people around us, who live among us.
-Whether we are helpers, or help seekers, living is about survival, and people are more likely to succeed banded together and looking after one another.
-Being reliant upon a system, and letting something else define the problem for us, instead of the community identifying its own issues, estranges us from network building and bonding with our peers.
-Sure, ‘Meals on Wheels’ is important to some folks and serves a vital function for some families, but so does neighbors bringing a plate of food to the next house when we know that family is in need.
+We need to get to know our neighbours, the people around us, those who live among us.
+Whether we are helpers or help seekers, living is about survival, and people are more likely to succeed when banded together and looking after one another.
+Being reliant upon a system and letting something else define the problem for us, instead of the community identifying its own issues, estranges us from network building and bonding with our peers.
+Sure, ‘Meals on Wheels’ is important to some folks and serves a vital function for some families, but so does neighbours bringing a plate of food to the next house when we know that family is in need.
 We have lost the very essence of community building and the very fabric of humanity which isn’t afraid to band together and change what really needs changing.
 The less human contact, the less empathy, the less we care about one another and what’s at stake for our friends, families, and those we love to get what they need for themselves and be better for it.

-Psychreg is mainly for information purposes only.
-Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
+Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
+Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.